This Is How You Can Get To Budapest City Center From the Airport: Options with Prices

 The official taxi service at Budapest International Airport (BUD) is Főtaxi, using standardized bright yellow cars.
 You can download their app to request rides (with the option to select vehicle type), or just use the airport taxi stands for immediate bookings.
 Their main booth is located in the arrivals area of Terminal 2B, and it operates around the clock.

-A typical ride from the airport to the city center costs around 10,500-13,000 Ft (approximately €25/30), depending on traffic conditions.
+A typical ride from the airport to the city center costs around 10,500-13,000 HUF (approximately €25/30), depending on traffic conditions.
 It is not cheap, but not super expensive either, but definitely the most convenient way of transportation experience.

 Uber/Bolt

 Ride-hailing services such as Uber and Bolt are also available for both arrivals and departures.
-However, they operate in partnership with Főtaxi, and since the Hungarian law forbids undercutting of taxi rates, the same rates apply to them.
+However, they operate in partnership with Főtaxi, and since Hungarian law forbids undercutting of taxi rates, the same rates apply to them.

 For reference, here is a screenshot of how much a Bolt ride would cost to a hotel in District V. (city center), taken on a weekday morning.
-You can see that the estimated fare was 10,300-13,100 Ft (€25-32), which is the same as the taxi fare.
+You can see that the estimated fare was 10,300-13,100 HUF (€25-32), which is the same as the taxi fare.

 That said, there is not much advantage to using Uber or Bolt from the airport, but if you still want to, you can.
 Just make sure to follow the app’s guidance to the exact pickup location, as it differs from the taxi pickup point.
 They usually use the second lane in the arrivals area.